finale-lua/sample-clib/README.md

 (See `test/test_sampleclib.lua` for an example of this code.

+# Debugging From Your IDE

+You can XCode (macOS) and Visual Studio (Windows) build files are set up to launch Finale when you run the Debug configuiration.
+Each operating system requires some extra steps.

+##macOS

-The XCode (macOS) and Visual Studio (Windows) build files are set up to launch Finale 27 automatically.
-Note that to debug on macOS, you have to change the permissions on the Finale.app bundle to allow debugging.
+To debug on macOS, you have to change the permissions on the Finale.app bundle to allow debugging.
 There are instructions [here](https://helpx.adobe.com/photoshop/kb/debug-plugins-in-photoshop-bigsur.html) for PhotoShop on Big Sur (and earlier) that you can use as a guide for doing the same with Finale.
 Unfortunately, these may not work in Monterey, due to a change in how the XCode command line utilities work.
 If I discover a technique for Monterey I will update this Readme file.

-You may need to modify the directories of Finale in the build files.
+The `SampleCLib-Debug` scheme is already set to launch `/Applications/Finale.app`.

+##Windows

+In Visual Studio, open the property pages for the Debug | x64 configuration.
+In the `Common Properties->Debugging` tab, specify the path to `Finale.exe`.

-To debug your code:
+##To debug your code:

-- Run Finale from XCode or Visual Studio in Debug mode.
+- Run Finale from XCode or Visual Studio using Debug configuration.
 - Set breakpoints as required in the c library.
 - Run your lua script that calls the `sampleclib` file as above.
 - Your debugger should break at your breakpoints.